Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 1. To receive alarms about transient issues (such as networking blips that can temporarily take a node offline), set **For** to `5m`.

-   When an alarm is triggered initially, its state is `Pending`.
+   When an event triggers an alarm is initially, the alarm's state is `Pending`.
 When the alarm has been triggered for five minutes, its state changes to `Alerting` and Grafana sends notifications.

 1. To trigger the alarm when any node goes offline for one minute, set the following condition:

    **WHEN** `sum()` **OF** `query (A, 5m, now)` **IS ABOVE** `0`

-1. To avoid a scenario in which an alarm might not go off when the OpenMetrics API is unable to output any metrics if your cluster goes offline entirely, set **If no data or all values are null** and **If execution error or timeout** to **SET STATE TO** **Alerting**.
+1. To avoid a scenario in which an alarm might not go off when the OpenMetrics API is unable to output any metrics if your cluster goes offline entirely, set **If no data or all values are null** and **If execution error or timeout** to **SET STATE TO Alerting**.

 1. Select a notification channel for receiving the alerts and add an alert message.